vizyon-sa/zfs-tree/README.md

 line.

-The generated executable will list the zfs datasets hierarchically in a parent/child dependency tree and will single out snapshots in box nested in the tree structure.
+The generated executable will list the zfs datasets hierarchically in a parent/child dependency tree and will single out snapshots in boxes nested in the tree structure.